4 Google Updates To Bear In Mind in 2022

 a) Page Speed

-The time it takes for a page to load, this includes the time taken sending a HTTP request to the complete display of a page on a browser.
+The time it takes for a page to load, includes the time taken to send an HTTP request to the complete display of a page on a browser.
 People don’t like waiting for a page to load.
 Page Speed has three dimensions:

 .
 Time To First Byte(TTFB) or Server Response Time